jhh/jhdc-firewall-cookbook/README.md

 jhdc-firewall
 =============

-Recipes for installing and configuring firewall and fail2ban.
+Recipes for installing and configuring firewall and fail2ban for JHDC.

 Contributing
 ------------